minhduccm/pg_to_brokers/README.md

 # pg_to_brokers
 ## Inspiration
-In modern and sophisticated architecture/application, the requirement like copying database contents to some other system in near realtime and transaction commit time order guarantee is becoming more popular.
+In modern and sophisticated architecture/application, the requirement likes copying database contents to some other system in near realtime and transaction commit time order guarantee is becoming more popular.
 For example, to make it searchable in ElasticSearch or to load it into a data warehouse for analytics.
 With those kinds of task, there is no room for taking snapshot of database approach.

 One option to achieve this is to do something like "dual writes".
 That is, every time your application code writes to the database, it also does additional action against an external system (sending changes to data warehouse and trigger re-compute scores for recommendation system with those change, for example)